Protestant work ethic: American political history

 In 1607, the first English settlement in America was established at Jamestown, led by John Smith.
 He trained the first English settlers to work at farming and fishing.
 These settlers were ill-equipped to survive in the English settlements in the early 1600s and were on the precipice of dying.
 John Smith emphasized the Protestant work ethic and helped propagate it by stating "He that will not work, shall not eat" which is a direct reference to 2 Thessalonians 3:10.
-This policy is credited with helping the early colony survive and thrive in its relatively harsh environment.
+This policy has been credited with helping the early colony survive and thrive in its relatively harsh environment.

-Writer Frank Chodorov argued that the Protestant ethic was long considered indispensable for American political figures:
+In 1962, writer Frank Chodorov argued that the Protestant ethic was long considered indispensable for American political figures:

 There was a time, in these United States, when a candidate for public office could qualify with the electorate only by fixing his birthplace in or near the "log cabin".
 He may have acquired a competence, or even a fortune, since then, but it was in the tradition that he must have been born of poor parents and made his way up the ladder by sheer ability, self-reliance, and perseverance in the face of hardship.
 In short, he had to be "self made".
 The so-called Protestant Ethic then prevalent held that man was a sturdy and responsible individual, responsible to himself, his society, and his God.
 Anybody who could not measure up to that standard could not qualify for public office or even popular respect.
 One who was born "with a silver spoon in his mouth" might be envied, but he could not aspire to public acclaim; he had to live out his life in the seclusion of his own class.